jostylr/pieceful-programming/src/underpipes.md

 A leading `@` sign signifies wanting to grab from the scope using the variable number and possibly dots for a name or, if it is followed by a number, from inside of a pipe command, accessing that number of previous pipes.
-The latter is a pipeInput command and is specially accessed
+The latter is a pipeInput command and is specially accessed.

 But an `@` symbol by itself is reserved for the input variable of the pipe and satisfies that argument.
 It is, in effect, setting the bind